dcherenson/HERCULES/docs/instance_segmentation.md

 For a script that generates a full list of objects and their associated color, please see the script _segmentation_generate_list.py_ (Cosys-Airsim/PythonClient/segmentation/segmentation_generate_list.py).

 When a new object is spawned in your environment by for example a c++ or blueprint extension you made, and you want it to work with the instance segmentation system, you can use the extended function `ASimModeBase::AddNewActorToSegmentation(AActor)` which is also available in blueprints.
+When controlling AirSim via RPC, the actor name must first be registered using `simAddSegmentationActor` before calling `simSetSegmentationObjectID` on that actor.

 Make sure to provide human-readable names to your objects in your environment as the ground truth tables that the AirSim API can provide will use your object naming to create the table.